 From the end of the trail, you can see the glacier clearly, however, it does sit somewhat in the distance.
 Unfortunately, Franz Josef Glacier is retreating so the viewpoint is no longer as close as it once was.
 With that said, this is the best free way to get close to Franz Josef Glacier.
 If you want a closer look, you can book a heli-ice hiking tour from Franz Josef and explore the glacier up close.

 Just over 25 minutes drive from Franz Josef is the popular Fox Glacier.
 At a whopping 12 kilometers (7.5 miles) in length, Fox Glacier is the West Coast’s longest glacier.
-Its also accessed via a walking trail around the same length as Franz Josef.
+It’s also accessed via a walking trail around the same length as Franz Josef.
 With that said, You get slightly closer to the glacier face.
 You can also arrange a heli ice-trekking adventure or book a scenic helicopter flight to see the stunning glacier from above.
 Franz Josef is, after all, one of the best places to go on a helicopter tour in all of New Zealand.

 33. Visit Lake Matheson